carpentries-incubator/hpc-intro/_episodes/17-responsiblity.md

 slow and unusable for everyone.
 While the machine is meant to be used, be sure to do so responsibly &endash; in ways that will not adversely impact other users' experience.

-The login node is the right place to test out a workflow, e.g., making sure your script runs in the way you expect.
-It's also a good place to run code in a debugging environment, such as `gdb`, `valgrind`, or `pdb`, provided those tasks have reasonably light demands on resources.
+Login nodes are always the right place to launch jobs.
+Cluster policies vary, but they may also be used for proving out workflows, and in some cases, may host advanced cluster-specific debugging or development tools.
+The cluster may have modules that need to be loaded, possibly in a certain order, and paths or library versions that differ from your laptop, and doing an interactive test run on the head node is a quick and reliable way to discover and fix these issues.

 > ## Login nodes are a shared resource
 >